openfoodfacts/openfoodfacts-server/installation/dev-environment-quick-start-guide.md

 * `COMPOSE_SEPARATOR` is the separator used for `COMPOSE_FILE`.

 **Note:** you can use a different `.env` file by setting the environment variable `ENV_FILE` (e.g: `export ENV_FILE=/path/to/my/custom/.env.prod`).
+This works only for make commands, if you want to use docker-compose directly use `docker-compose --env-file=${ENV_FILE}` Also you may use an alias : `alias docker-compose='docker-compose --env-file=${ENV_FILE:-.env}'` (eventually add it to your `.bashrc`, it won't hurt)

+It is strongly advised to do so to avoid commiting your local env changes accidentaly.
+On linux and macOS, you may [use direnv](./use-direnv.md).

 ## 4. Build your dev environment